jmcbroome/BTE/README.md

 UCSC maintains a daily-updated mutation-annotated tree in protobuf format containing all publicly available SARS-CoV-2 genome sequences [here](http://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/).
 To try out this tool, download the latest tree, build the library, and jump straight to your Python analysis!

+## Who is this for?

+If you are

+- a researcher who wants to query the global SARS-CoV-2 phylogeny for your scientific work in a way that is more complex than what is directly supported by UShER and matUtils
+- an epidemiologist or public health officer who wants to perform a hands-on Python analysis examining genetic data specific to your area or time of interest
+- a developer who wants the convenience and fast development time of Python without having to deal with the overhead and frustration of file conversions and newick manipulation

+This package is for you!

 ## Quickstart

-If you're on osx64 or linux64 and have conda installed, you can install our package from conda with the following:
+If you're on osx64 (MacOS) or linux64 (most Linux distributions) and have conda installed, you can install our package from conda with the following:

 ```
 conda install -c jmcbroome bte